maithili-k/lsg-pbs/source/pbs-jobs.rst

 Submit a job to the cluster
 .................

-8. Lets compile a program and run it on the cluster
+8. Let's compile a program and run it on the cluster
  .. code-block:: console

    ls -l